abadathossain/stationery-shop/README.md

-# stationary-shop-server
+# stationary-shop

-This is my assignmfent project and language uses [typescript](https://www.typescriptlang.org/docs/) project
+This is my assignment project and language uses [typescript](https://www.typescriptlang.org/docs/) project.
+For server uses express.js and node.js.
+For database using mongoDB with mongoose.

 ## Getting Started